The Manager’s Toolbox

 For absences of 3 days or fewer, employees may take sick time without a doctor's note.
 If your employee is out more than 3 consecutive days, notify the employee that the condition might qualify for FMLA.

-What to do When an Employee Comes to Work Sick
+What to Do When an Employee Comes to Work Sick

 Certain symptoms and conditions should be referred to Occupational Health for evaluation.